Preferable Scores From the COMPASS

 What Compass Scores Do Top Colleges Prefer

-The COMPASS score chart also known as "Standard Individual Report" is the official score sheet provided to you after you complete the COMPASS test.
+The score chart in the COMPASS test, also known as "Standard Individual Report" is the official score sheet provided to you after you complete the test.
 The test is a self paced computer adaptive test that helps in finding whether you are "college-ready".

-Most students get into a dedicated preparation for the COMPASS test, to save on tuition fees for courses that are elementary and to save time for graduation.
-While the format of the COMPASS score chart is dependent on the college in which you administer the test, here’s a list of sections that are common and most noticeable
+Most students get into a dedicated preparation for the test, to save on tuition fees for courses that are elementary and to save time for graduation.
+While the format of the chart for scores is dependent on the college in which you administer the test, here’s a list of sections that are common and most noticeable.

 Section 1: General Information

 This section is used to display some basic information about the student, his background information and the GPA if provided by the student.
 It also mentions the day, date and centre of the test.
-For most colleges the COMPASS score chart is valid for two years.
+For most colleges, the result sheet is valid for two years.